 “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself, any direction you choose.” – Dr. Seuss

-Did I get you fired up last week to quit your job and start out 2018 as your own boss?
+Did I get you fired up in January to quit your job and start out 2018 as your own boss?
 Have you come up with an exciting (and hopefully profitable) idea for your home-based business?

 The least glamorous item on that list?
 Licenses and permits.
 Think your business is too small to attract attention from the city, county, or state?
 Think you don’t need to worry about it until you have made some serious money?
 Think you won’t get caught?
 Think again.